 When embossing with a cushion the opposite effect happening the lighter dots appeared more pronounced and tore the paper.
 More so than the harder/quick dots.
 Which is the reverse of many of the papers used.
 The light appeared on one side with shadow on the other.
 Something to explore later on.
 UNSUCCESSFUL

-Paper over a buckle show soft lines with varying depths and were fairly level.
-The harder and quick marks did not work well although some lines were created the lines pierced the paper, but there were a few that were soft.
+Paper over a buckle showed soft lines with varying depths and were fairly level.
+The harder and quick marks did not work well although some lines were created the lines pierced the paper.
 SUCESSFUL

-Lines were embossing over a pack of Pritt stick.
+Lines were embossed over a pack of Pritt stick glue through the packaging.
 The first set was light and where the tool had slipped off the edge bent the line.
-There is some tearing, but not as much as the quicker harder mark which was less defined and not too inspiring.
+There is some tearing, but not as much as the quicker harder mark which was less defined and were not inspiring.
 UNSUCCESSFUL

 By using a gun barrel that has a ridged surface yielded little difference in results for linear work.
 The only interesting thing is if the paper is reversed, where the ridge is raised instead of indented.
 SUCCESSFUL